Interest Talks

 Asian Etiquette - what they don't tell you in travel guides

 This humorous account of how foreigners often "get it wrong" when interacting with Asians provides useful tips on key "need to know" aspects of appropriate behaviour, when travelling around Asia.
-It focuses on the value of being attuned to the sensitive to the ways of Asian cultures.
+I share insights into the value of being attuned to the differing ways of Asian cultures.

 Surviving Chinese Etiquette